Skip to content

 Conformal Coating for Drones - Which is Best?

 As such, there is a growing need to improve operational endurance in harsh weather conditions and enable longer missions in unpredictable environments, as sensors within the drones that measure atmospheric parameters and gas concentrations must safely and reliably function.
-For example, drones that operate in underground mines must be waterproof, dustproof, and shockproof and should resist pressure, temperature, and humidity.
+For example, drones operating in underground mines must be waterproof, dustproof, and shockproof and resist pressure, temperature, and humidity.
 Conformal coatings can meet these requirements if applied and chosen correctly.

 To choose which conformal coating is best as you design drones, you will need a thorough understanding of the application environment and associated electronic reliability challenges.
 You must also understand the properties of each conformal coating material to determine if these properties will meet your application requirements.